A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Discussion

-Both experiments showed that the empirical and algorithmic subspace mappings were as intuitive as or more intuitive than the state-of-the-art mappings we selected as baseline comparisons.
+Both experiments showed that the empirical and algorithmic subspace mappings were as intuitive as or more intuitive than the state-of-the-art mappings.
 We measure intuitiveness as the combination of our three metrics: we hypothesize that controls which allow the user to manipulate more objects in less time, with fewer tries are more intuitive.
 We note that the measure of which method is preferable is a trade off between intuitiveness for the teleoperator and intuitiveness for the person who must generate the teleoperation mapping.
-For our real-time experiments, the three metrics we have selected only measure intuitiveness for the teleoperator.
+The three metrics we have selected only measure intuitiveness for the teleoperator.

 For the pick and place experiments, the empirical subspace mapping was the most intuitive control for novices, and the algorithmic subspace mapping was the second most intuitive control.
 In all metrics, the empirical and algorithmic subspace mappings outperformed the state-of-the-art.
 The empirical subspace mapping provides the greatest advantage for small objects, but still has a significant edge for all other object combinations.
-It is worth noting that the standard error we report for all the metrics is also lowest for the empirical subspace mapping.
-We hypothesize that this means the novices were able to use the empirical subspace mapping more consistently than the other controls.
+The standard error we report for all the metrics is also lowest for the empirical subspace mapping.
+We hypothesize this means the novices were able to use the empirical subspace mapping more consistently than the other controls.

 For the in-hand manipulation experiments, our empirical subspace mapping proved the most effective in terms of time to perform the experiments, followed by joint mapping and the algorithmic subspace mapping.
 A similar result was observed for the average number of tries required to succeed; for total objects manipulated, all three of these mappings showed similar performance, with joint mapping and algorithmic subspace mapping having a very slight advantage.
 This ranking is thus less definitive than for the pick and place experiments because different mappings performed better for different metrics.